Oltrepò Pavese: Geography

-To the west it is bounded by the Province of Alessandria (Piedmont) and to the east by the Province of Piacenza (Emilia-Romagna).
+To the west it is bounded by the province of Alessandria and to the east by the province of Piacenza.
 The territory comprises a plain close to the Po, a hilly section, which rises from the Valle Staffora to the west and from the upper Val Tidone to the east, and a mountainous zone which in addition to Monte Lesima includes the peaks of Monte Chiappo (1700 m) Cima Colletta (1494 m) and Monte Penice (1460 m).
 The main watercourse is the Staffora; other streams include the Ardivestra, the Versa and the upper part of the Tidone, including part of the Lago di Trebecco reservoir.

 The principal settlements are Voghera, Casteggio, Broni, Stradella, Santa Maria della Versa, Salice Terme and Varzi.

-The region became part of Lombardy in 1859.
+History

+In Roman times, the current territory of Oltrepò Pavese was not controlled by the Ticinum (Pavia) but was subject to the Roman cities of Piacenza and Tortona.
+From the Lombard age, Pavia, then capital of the kingdom, began to extend its area of influence to the south of the River Po.
+In these centuries it was divided between the Bobbio Abbey, Pavia, some important monasteries of Pavia, such as San Pietro in Ciel d'Oro, Santa Maria Teodote and San Felice and the Marquises Malaspina.
+Starting from the 11th century, some monasteries in Pavia, such as San Pietro in Ciel d'Oro, which at least since 974 owned vineyards and winepresses in San Damiano al Colle, spread the cultivation of vines in the area.
+Thanks to the Po and Ticino, the wine was brought to Pavia, where the part not consumed by the monks was then traded.
+The current borders of Oltrepò Pavese date back to 1164, when the emperor Frederick I donated the entire territory to the city of Pavia, his ally against the Lombard League.
+In 1359, Oltrepò fell, like Pavia, under the control of the Visconti.
+Later the territory followed the same fate of the Duchy of Milan, until 1743, when it was annexed to the Kingdom of Sardinia.
+Since 1859 Oltrepò Pavese is part of the province of Pavia and Lombardy.

 Tourism

-Though occasionally referred to as "the Tuscany of the North of Italy", Oltrepò Pavese is relatively unknown abroad.
+Although occasionally referred to as "the Tuscany of the north of Italy", Oltrepò Pavese is relatively unknown abroad.

 The area offers several attractions: rolling hills, medieval villages and castles, panoramic views, authentic Italian food and local wines.
-Oltrepò also happens to be the largest wine-producing area of Lombardy (and one of the largest in Italy), specializing in Pinot Nero.
+Oltrepò also happens to be the largest wine-producing area of Lombardy (and one of the largest in Italy), specializing in Pinot nero.
 The landscape is scattered with vineyards that are freely accessible to hikers and mountain bikers.